 - confirmation that the organisation is satisfied any action has been or will be actioned

-- information and contact details of the CEO / Board of Trustees as the next stages of the process, if the complainant is not satisfied with the answer
+- information and contact details of the chief executive and board of trustees for the next stage of the process, if the complainant is not satisfied with the response.

 We keep a record of the complaints we receive, the outcomes of any investigations and the reasons for any decisions.
-The management team of the Charity regularly review the complaints we have received to identify any trends or wider learning.
+The charity’s management team regularly review any complaints we receive to identify any trends or wider learning.

-If the complainant is unhappy with the outcome of the investigation and final outcome, they may at this stage escalate the complaint to the Charity’s CEO, with copies of all correspondence and case documentation.
-The CEO will then decide whether to uphold the response of the investigating officer.
+If the complainant is unhappy with the outcome of the investigation and final outcome, they may at this stage escalate the complaint to the charity’s chief executive, with copies of all correspondence and case documentation.
+The chief executive will then decide whether or not to uphold the response of the investigating officer.

-Within 10 days the CEO will write to the complainant with their final decision and the reasons for it.
+Within 10 days the chief executive will write to the complainant with their final decision and the reasons for it.
 Whether the complaint is upheld or not, the reply to the complainant should describe what action will be taken as a result of the complaint.

-Within 10 days the Chair of the Trustees Board will write to the complainant with this final decision and the reasons for it.
+Within 10 days the chair of the trustees will write to the complainant with this final decision and the reasons for it.

 The complainant may contact the Charity Commission or the Fundraising Regulator for further advice if they are still unhappy.